hyosung11/Launch-School/Courses/journal.md

 12:38 I need to strength train and eat sparingly.

 14:14 Back to studying after The Quick and the Dead training session, lunch of shrimp and eggs, watching poker on youtube, and listening to the 48 Laws of Power.

+## 20220420 수요일

+06:03 I'm awake and studying early again.
+I don't see Alex.
+I'm not sure if he's going to join me this morning.
+My hot water is boiling for tea.

+06:43 Alex is not joining me this morning and I am reviewing the quiz problems from a list of questions that I wanted to look at again.

+09:52 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Reviewed Study Guide
+   * [x] 2.
+Reviewed OOP Anki Cards
+   * [x] 3.
+Exercises Again
+   * [x] 4.
+Listen to the 48 Laws of Power: Law 44: Disarm and Infuriate with the Mirror Effect

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex - it was just me this morning
+   * [ ] 2.
+Study Session with Laurent
+   * [ ] 3.
+Review Study Guide
+   * [ ] 4.
+Review OOP Anki Cards
+   * [x] 5.
+Review Quiz Questions from Trello list
+   * [x] 6.
+Listen to the 48 Laws of Power: Law 45: Preach the Need for Change But Never Reform too Much at Once

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I have some indigestion from the kefir, maybe?
+I feel okay now and will study with Laurent in a few minutes.